pojntfx/octarchive/README.md

 $ octarchive --help
 Usage of octarchive:
   -api string
-        GitHub/Gitea API endpoint to use (can also be set using the GITHUB_API env variable) (default "https://api.github.com/")
+        GitHub/Forgejo API endpoint to use (can also be set using the FORGE_API env variable) (default "https://api.github.com/")
   -concurrency int
         Maximum amount of repositories to clone concurrently (default 20) -dst string